bigeasy/cadence/README.md

 })
 ```

-Note that **steps** do not receive errors.
-Errors get propagated up and out to
+Errors get propagated up and out of the function to the caller.
+The next
+**step** does not receive an error argument and does not have to check the error
+argument.

-the caller.
-Your code does not need to be littered with `if (error)
+This menas that your code does not need to be littered with `if (error)
-callback(error)` branches that are difficult to reach in your tests. **Your
+callback(error)` branches that are difficult to reach in your tests.
+This is a
-asynchronous code is reduced to the happy path.**
+major benefit of Cadence.
+Your asynchronous code is reduced to the happy path.

-Here an example of a function that will return true if a regex matches the
+Here an example of a function that will return `true` if a regex matches the
 contents of a file.

 ```javascript